SEB-9-BH/first-react-lesson/javascript-in-jsx/README.md

 # ![Building Your First React App - JavaScript in JSX](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to embed JavaScript values and expressions into JSX.

 ## JavaScript in JSX

+In this section, we'll explore how to integrate JavaScript into JSX using curly braces.
+This capability allows us to dynamically insert JavaScript values and expressions within our JSX code.

 To explore using JSX curly braces, let's create some new data.
 For now, let's just make a single object called `todo`:

 ```jsx
 // src/App.jsx